mapbox/osmpbf-tutorial/Planetfiles.md

 ```
 message HeaderBlock {
   optional HeaderBBox bbox = 1;
-  /* Additional tags to aid in parsing this dataset */
   repeated string required_features = 4;
   repeated string optional_features = 5;
   optional string writingprogram = 16;
   optional string source = 17; // From the bbox field.

-  /* Tags that allow continuing an Osmosis replication */

-  // replication timestamp, expressed in seconds since the epoch,
-  // otherwise the same value as in the "timestamp=..." field
-  // in the state.txt file used by Osmosis
   optional int64 osmosis_replication_timestamp = 32;

-  // replication sequence number (sequenceNumber in state.txt)
   optional int64 osmosis_replication_sequence_number = 33;

-  // replication base URL (from Osmosis' configuration.txt file)
   optional string osmosis_replication_base_url = 34;
 }